treebo-pushpendra/MoEngage-Segment-iOS/Example/Pods/MoEngage-iOS-SDK/README.md

 Change log:

+v1.9.5
+IDFV can be nil if the device is restarted and not unlocked.
+While it's extremely rare, it can happen.
+Added a check for the same.

+v1.9.4
+iOS 7 crash while string match for Geofence fix.
+If an attribute is set to nil, a log is printed, and the value is discarded.
+Deprecated setLocationwithLat: lng: .
+Use setUserAttributeLocationLatitude: longitude: forKey: instead.
+Better tracking of Push Preference for iOS8.

+v1.9.3
+Bug fix for events being lost sometimes if sync fails.
+Inbox Storyboard fix for version type.
+The storyboard didn't open for some versions of Xcode.

+v1.9.2
+Now you can get nudges specific to a screen by using getNudgeViewForScreen;

+v1.9.1
+Inbox now has the ability to delete a message.
+Swipe the cell to delete.
+Some Inbox messages coming blank bug fix.

+v1.9
+Now you can control MoEngage logs by using [MoEngage debug:YES/NO]; You can also set Log Levels and log everything, nothing or just the exceptions.
+A new event is sent for when a user recieves a notifcation when his app is active.
+Events done during the duration of resetUser were lost (1-2 secs).
+They won't be lost, but will be attributed to the new user now.
+Nudge view has screenname in it's view layer now. [view.layer valueForKey:@"screenName"]; Using this, you can show nudges on specific screens.

 v1.8.5
 Ad Support Framework is weak linked.
 We will not collect IDFA by default.
 Only if the framework is added, the IDFA will be collected by MoEngage.